net-brain/AnynodeExporter/README.md

 ## Purpose
 AnynodeExporter collects runtime values from TE-Systems anynode for monitoring the system with prometheus.
 ## Configuration
-AnynodeExporter is developed as an ASP.net Core Application and therefore configured via appsettings. you can use the appsettings file or use an appsettings.Production.json file in your runtime directory.
+AnynodeExporter is developed as an ASP.net Core Application and therefore configured via appsettings.
+You can overwrite the appsettings file or use an appsettings.Production.json file in your runtime directory, or use environment variables.

-An example for a appsettings.Production.json file could be the following:
+An example for an appsettings.Production.json file:
 ```json
 {
   "Logging": {